Iain Schrantz

 3 years Full-time

-The mental health nursing degree reinforces your positive attitude, provides you with evidence-based knowledge and equips you with effective practice skills, through a flexible and blended approach to learning.
+This course provides you with evidence-based knowledge and equips you with effective practice skills, allowing you to learn to work collaboratively and thrive as a mental health nurse across and within multidisciplinary teams, co-ordinating safe, evidence-based care.
 We also offer extra student support throughout your studies and during your practice.
-This means that you will be supported by a nursing academic during your mental health nursing placements at a hospital.
+This means that you will be supported by a nursing academic during your mental health nursing placements.

-This mental health nursing course has been designed to contribute towards achieving the following United Nations Sustainable Development Goals: SDG3 of Good Health and Wellbeing and SDG5 Gender Equality.
+This mental health nursing degree has been designed to contribute towards achieving the following United Nations Sustainable Development Goals: SDG3 of Good Health and Wellbeing and SDG5 Gender Equality.

 There is no health without mental health.
 One in four people are likely to experience some degree of mental distress.
 A mental health nurse can make a positive contribution in people’s lives and wellbeing.
 Our vision is to promote compassionate care through effective communication.

-We want to make this a reality by recruiting people who are passionate about caring for those with mental health problems and that want to make positive changes to the lives of others.
+We want to make this a reality by recruiting people who are passionate about caring for those with mental health problems reduce stigma surrounding mental illness and become an advocate for individuals to be actively involved in decisions related to their own care.
 On successful completion of the BSc (Hons) Mental Health Nursing degree, you will be able to apply for registration with the Nursing and Midwifery Council as a mental health nurse.

 If you already hold a professional registration you can study for a second registration.
 You will study generic and Mental Health Nursing specific modules, focusing on the care of individuals with mental health problems.
 Your modules are also complemented by appropriate placement learning opportunities within hospitals and the community.